ryanpolasky/ryanpolasky/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ### *About Me*:
 Hey there!
-I'm Ryan Polasky, a junior software engineer & a third-year student at UT Dallas, graduating May 2026.
+I'm Ryan Polasky, a junior software engineer & a fourth-year student at UT Dallas, graduating May 2026.

 I focus on developing user-friendly applications and ensuring smooth, efficient experiences.
 Most recently, I've had the opportunity to work with the Wireless Tech & Ecosystems team at Apple.
 While with this team, I:
 - Developed a large language model (LLM)-powered chat platform and Python package for automated generation of SQL and NoSQL queries from natural language inputs